-The existing conditions of the forest within the Upper Rio Hondo watershed illustrate a forest at high risk of a forest fire.
+The existing conditions of the forest within the Upper Rio Hondo watershed illustrate a forest at high risk of a wildfire.
+Most of the forest surrounding the Village consists of spruce fir (fire regime V) or mixed conifer (fire regime III).
 The tree species consist of dry mixed conifer (a combination of ponderosa pine, Douglas fir and white fir, and Engleman spruce) that transition to fir, spruce, and aspen at higher elevations.
 The landscape is dominated by stands of Aspen with an intermix of clumps of conifer and different seral stages.
-This type of forest have a long fire return interval of 200 years +.
-Although a forest fire occurs infrequently, they are severe and damaging to the watershed, replacing the entire stand of trees as it burns across the landscape.
+This type of forest has a long fire return interval of 200 years or more.
+Although a wildfire occurs infrequently, they are severe and damaging to the watershed, replacing the entire stand of trees as it burns across the landscape.
 The long interval between fires creates a higher amount of fuels and "trash" that burns into the tree canopy.

-The risk of a catastrophic forest fire will increase as the forest becomes drier and hotter at higher elevations.
+The risk of a catastrophic wildfire will increase as the forest becomes drier and hotter at higher elevations.
 Increased temperatures will cause dry soils and increase tree mortality.
 Trees and other vegetation will adapt to higher and drier elevations and take over other species that can no longer adapt to hotter temperatures and drier soils.
 This process will increase at a higher pace if a fire occurs.